 After cleaning, the parts pass through a laser gauge for diameter measurement.
 The data is collected, analyzed and fed back to the Glebar GT-610 for automatic size compensation.
 Measurements are shown on a trend graph on the machine control.

 After parts are laser gauged, they are pushed into to a step feeder conveyor traveling into a second vibratory bowl feeder.

 The parts feed into two Eddy current sensors to final inspect for cracks or voids.
 The good parts are then dropped into a complete box, ready for shipping and when full, stages the next box so the system can continue running unattended.

 The GT-610 Automated Infeed/Thrufeed Centerless Grinding system can be custom fitted with automation.
 This system is the ideal option for when infeed applications do not require a CNC dresser and for the vast majority of thrufeed applications.
-The GT-610 excels at hard metals and composites, producing carbide blanks, spools, bushings, and engine components such as valve lifters.
+The GT-610 excels at hard metals and composites, producing carbide blanks, spools, bushings, and engine components such as automotive fasteners and valve lifters.
 It can also effectively size down metal bars.